jnk5y/roku-remote-rest-server/README.md

     * FIREWALLS WILL BLOCK THE DISCOVER SCRIPT
   * `roku-remote-rest-server.py` takes https requests to control a listed roku device.

-You must create 2 docker secrets, username and password, before running.
+You must create a docker secret, AUTHKEY, before running.
+AUTHKEY is your username:password base64 encrypted
- * `printf "place-your-username-here" | docker secret create username -`
- * `printf "place-your-password-here" | docker secret create password -`
+ * `printf "place-your-AUTHKEY-here" | docker secret create AUTHKEY -`

 To build the container image from the main folder
  * `docker build . -t roku-remote-rest-server`